 Prerequisite: Introduction to Corrections.
-This course includes an in-depth study of the management and administration of modern correction facilities, including adult prison, juvenile facilities, jails and community corrections facilities.
-Issues relating to the management and administration of employees, records and budgeting, as well as supervision of inmates including current rehabilitation and education programs, security, classification and inmate management systems will be studied.
+An in-depth study of the management and administration of modern correction facilities including adult prison, juvenile facilities, jails and community corrections facilities.
+Issues relating to the management and administration of employees, records and budgeting, as well as supervision of inmates including current rehabilitation and education programs, security, classification and inmate management systems.

-Critical Decision Making in Criminal Justice CRIM-231
+Critical Decision Making in Criminal Justice CRIM-231 1 hour

-Prerequisite: Consent of instructor.
-This course includes an advanced decision-making and combat firearms course for Criminal Justice majors and in-service officers.
+Prerequisite: Permission of instructor.
+An advanced decisionmaking and combat firearms course for Criminal Justice majors and in-service officers.
 The use of cover, multiple targets and "shoot-don't shoot" decision making and utilization of proper weapons will be emphasized.